 The written requirements for both the M.S. and Ph.D. degrees are fulfilled by passing Cumulative exams; PhD requires the passing of 6 cumulative exams and M.S. requires the passing of 2 cumulative exams.
 Exams are given 10 times a year, with separate examinations being given in the areas of inorganic, organic and physical chemistry.
 Students may attempt one or more individual exams each exam period

-A student must be registered for at least nine hours of graduate credit per semester.
+A student must be registered for at least three hours of graduate credit per semester.
 A student must be registered in full-time residence status in order to hold a fellowship, a scholarship, or any of the various kinds of assistantship.

 Tenure is the maximum period of time normally permitted for the completion of all requirements for a degree and it is determined on the basis of consecutive academic years from the date of registration for Graduate Study at Tulane or another institution.
 Tenure is not affected by residence status.
 Under certain circumstances the Dean may extend tenure, but a student whose period of graduate study is unduly prolonged or interrupted may be required to perform additional work.
 Specific tenure requirements are given for each degree, below.